enseishugi/markdown-play/markdown-stuff.md

 > Let y : C -> Psh(C) be the Yoneda embedding, then Hom(y(-), X) is a presheaf on C for any presheaf X, and...
 > There is a natural isomorphism between Hom(y(-), X) and X.

+Will someone by able to unwind its mistery?
+What makes it true, except for a rather simple check?
+Why does that check hold?
+Are there pathological categorical-like structures breaking its harmony?

 # Inline code
 Markdown supports inline code like `this`.